pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/vault/gcp/_index.md

 If set, indicates that the
 token generated using this role should never expire.
 The token should be renewed within the duration specified by this value.
 At each renewal, the token's TTL will be set to the value of this field.
-The maximum allowed lifetime of token issued using this role.
-Specified as a number of seconds.
+Specified in seconds.

 <h4 class="pdoc-member-header" id="AuthBackendRoleArgs-policies">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-vault/blob/b8de17ff6e8c99861bf23341ad117dce6dc9660f/sdk/nodejs/gcp/authBackendRole.ts#L424">property <b>policies</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-vault/blob/b1bbea22f760dec157907fb8a69c2a141e32a9b8/sdk/nodejs/gcp/authBackendRole.ts#L427">property <b>policies</b></a>
 </h4>

 <pre class="highlight"><code><span class='kd'></span>policies?: <a href='/docs/reference/pkg/nodejs/pulumi/pulumi/#Input'>pulumi.Input</a>&lt;<a href='/docs/reference/pkg/nodejs/pulumi/pulumi/#Input'>pulumi.Input</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String'>string</a></span>&gt;[]&gt;;</code></pre>